Compound Media: Launch and developments

 On August 4, 2014, The Anthony Cumia Show began airing, Monday through Thursday.
 During the opening months some shows aired from Cumia's basement studio, by his home bar, or in his garden.
 In November 2014, Cumia said the network had over 40,000 paid subscribers.

 On March 10, 2015, the Legion of Skanks (Big Jay Oakerson, Dave Smith, and Luis J. Gomez) hosted a podcast after The Anthony Cumia Show.
 Starting in June 2015 subscribers also gained access to the Legion of Skanks, making it the first podcast to join The Anthony Cumia Network full-time.
 The show aired on Tuesdays and Wednesdays at 9pm.
 As Gomez described it in 2016, "When you come to watch the Legion of Skanks show, you should be hearing racist, sexist, offensive shit.
-If you’re upset about that, don’t watch the show."
+If you're upset about that, don't watch the show."
 The show announced on May 16, 2016, that it would be leaving the network May 31.

 Gavin McInnes launched The Gavin McInnes Show on the network on June 15, 2015, airing Monday through Thursday.
 The idea for the Proud Boys, which McInnes founded, originated in "the Compound", Cumia's mansion, around 2016.
 Cumia has said that it began as a prank on a Compound Media employee that "mutated" and "it was never supposed to go any further than that".
+Men associated with Compound Media met at New York City bars and the Proud Boys were formed at those meetings, according to the Southern Poverty Law Center.
 In monologues on his show, McInnes publicized the Proud Boys and laid out the group's ideology of Western chauvinism.
 He praised right-wing violence and regularly used racial slurs.
 Among his guests were far-right figures Milo Yiannopoulos, Richard Spencer, Jason Kessler, Christopher Cantwell, Mike Cernovich, Faith Goldy, Roosh V, and former Ku Klux Klan leader David Duke.
 He also mingled with comedians considered more mainstream.